davekinkead/big-data-and-democracy/third-time-lucky.md

 ### This presupposes a commitment to the truth by voters.
 Bad actors can still subvert democracy.

   - self interest can lead to subversion of democracy for private ends
-    - see Habermas' "systemically distorted communication" in Knowledge and Human Interests
+    - see Habermas' "systemically distorted communication" in Knowledge and Human Interests @dd

-  - political manipulation exploits the psychological disconnect between what people do believe and what people should believe
+  - political manipulation exploits the psychological disconnect between what people do believe and what people should believe @dd

-  - Democracy can be corrupted by demagogy (exploiting prejudice and ignorance), sophistry (clever but fallacious), and apathy (preventing people from caring)
+  - Democracy can be corrupted by demagogy (exploiting prejudice and ignorance), sophistry (clever but fallacious), and apathy (preventing people from caring) @dd

  Propaganda are public messages that represent given political ideals with the purpose of contributing to achieving those ideals via non-rational means (*supporting propaganda*) or aiming to damage those ideals (*undermining propaganda*) [@stanley_propaganda_2015, pp. 52-53].
 Demagoguery and sophistry utilise supporting propaganda, while undermining propaganda encourages apathy towards politics in the audience.

-    - example demagogy
+    - example demagogy @dd
-    - example sophistry
+    - example sophistry @dd
-    - example apathy
+    - example apathy @dd

 ### Bad actors need not change peoples from antagonists to protagonists